‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

 For our ancestors 30,000 years ago, energy availability was the limiting factor.
 Food was hard to find.

-Today, the problem is no longer the availability of energy, but the energy yield.
-There is food everywhere.
-And yet people are tired and are losing their ability to adapt.
+Today, the problem is no longer energy availability, but energy yield.
+Food is available everywhere.
+And yet people are tired and losing their ability to adapt.
 People are getting fatter.
 Body fat is potential energy.
-How can it be that you can be fat, i.e. full of physical energy, and tired (with little biological energy) at the same time?
+How can it be that one can be fat, meaning full of physical energy, and tired (with little biological energy) at the same time?

-This is because energy yield is the limiting factor today.
-Our body has two metabolic pathways to produce bioavailable ATP from calories, namely carbohydrate metabolism and fat metabolism.
-If you are fat and tired, it means that fat metabolism is not working.
-And the main reason for this is very simple: carbohydrate metabolism blocks fat metabolism.
-On the one hand, the insulin released by carbohydrates blocks hormone-sensitive lipase (HSL) and on the other hand, carbohydrate metabolism in the cell also blocks fat metabolism very directly via malonyl-CoA/CPT-1.
+This is because energy yield is the limiting factor these days.
+Our body has two metabolic pathways to produce bioavailable ATP from calories: carbohydrate metabolism and fat metabolism.
+If you're fat and tired, it means that fat metabolism isn't working.
+And the main reason for this is very simple: Carbohydrate metabolism blocks fat metabolism.
+Firstly, the insulin released by carbohydrates blocks hormone-sensitive lipase (HSL), and secondly, carbohydrate metabolism in the cell also very directly blocks fat metabolism via malonyl-CoA/CPT-1.

-In order to unblock the fat metabolism again, you have to do without carbohydrates for a period of time, sometimes for weeks at a time.
-This intermittent low-carb diet (intermittent fasting-mimicking diet (IFM)) keeps the fat metabolism in evolutionary balance.
-This means you have more ATP (biological life energy) available every day and store less fat (physical energy).
+To unblock fat metabolism, you have to abstain from carbohydrates for weeks at a time.
+This intermittent low-carb diet (intermittent fasting-mimicking diet (IFM)) maintains fat metabolism in evolutionary balance.
+This means you have more ATP (biological life energy) available each day and store less fat (physical energy).

-When we are stressed, our body "sucks up" sugar.
+Under stress, our body "sucks up" sugar.
 Cravings for sugar and carbohydrates arise.
-In order to put ourselves in the best position to be able to follow an intermittent low-carb diet, we need to regulate our nervous system.
+Therefore, to put ourselves in the best position to follow an intermittent low-carb diet, we need to regulate our nervous system.

-Gerrit Keferstein: A relaxed nervous system is absolutely crucial for nutrition to have its effect.
-If we are in fight or flight mode, we crave sugar.
-As a result, our intestinal barrier becomes leaky (sympathetic intestinal permeability), food intolerances develop and autoimmune diseases and other chronic illnesses can occur.
+Gerrit Keferstein: A relaxed nervous system is absolutely crucial for nutrition to take effect.
+If we're in fight-or-flight mode, we crave sugar.
+As a result, our intestinal barrier becomes permeable (sympathetic intestinal permeability), food intolerances develop, and this can lead to autoimmune diseases and other chronic illnesses.

-Can you test the status of the nervous system?
-How can you improve it?
+Can the status of the nervous system be tested?
+How can it be improved?

-David Köhler: At our institute we have well-validated diagnostic options.
-In training we work with some small neurological devices from the company ARTZT to modify the nervous system.
-This allows great progress to be made in a short time.
-We use mainly Color glasses.
+David Köhler: At our institute, we have well-validated diagnostic tools.
+In training, we work with some small neurological devices from ARTZT to modify the nervous system.
+This allows for significant progress in a short time.
+We use primarily Color glasses.
 Every color has a different wavelength.
-Our brain processes this and links it to our experiences.
+Our brain processes these wavelengths and links them to our experiences.
 For example, red has a stimulating (toning) effect on most people, whereas blue has a more relaxing (detoning) effect.

-We use this effect in active therapy, for example to improve mobility.
-In passive therapy, the parasympathetic nerve (vagus nerve), which is responsible for regeneration and relaxation, can be stimulated using blue light.
-We use various osteopathic techniques and breathing exercises to further increase the stimulus on the autonomic nervous system.
+We utilize this effect in active therapy, for example, to improve mobility.
+In passive therapy, blue light can stimulate the parasympathetic nerve (vagus nerve), which is responsible for regeneration and relaxation.
+Through various osteopathic techniques and breathing exercises, we further enhance the stimulation of the autonomic nervous system.

-But you can also get a little insight into your own nervous system at home by measuring your heart rate variability.
-The activity of the nervous system can be trained using biofeedback devices that display pulse, skin conductivity and skin temperature via an app.
+But you can also gain insight into your own nervous system at home by measuring heart rate variability.
+Biofeedback devices that display pulse, skin conductance, and skin temperature, for example, via an app, can be used to train the activity of the nervous system.

 Thanks for the insight!
 How can I follow you?

-David Köhler: Every Sunday at 11 a.m. we host the MOJO Brunch live from the MOJO Institute.
-We have a variety of guests there and talk about all regenerative medicine topics.
-And under ursachenbehandlung.de you can contact us directly.
+David Köhler: Every Sunday at 11 a.m., we host the MOJO Brunch live from the MOJO Institute.
+We have a variety of guests and discuss all topics related to regenerative medicine.
+And ursachenbehandlung.de you can contact us directly.